Navayuvan-SB/Auto-Logger/README.md

 ## Where to view my logs?

 - The logs which you have created are stored in the file **log.txt** and **terminal_log.txt** inside the folder **AutoLogger** in your **Home** directory.

+## License
+Auto Logger is licensed under the Apache License, Version 2.0.
+See [LICENSE](LICENSE) for the full license text.